ThinkExpedite/thinkexpedite.com/README.md

 Thinkexpedite requires [Node.js](https://nodejs.org/) v4+ to deploy.

 Once an AWS account has been created the credentials to deploy to an S3 bucket need to be utilised correctly.
-There are 2 options that can be used to utilise the necessary credentials.
+There are 2 options that can be used to utilise the necessary credentials.ĥ

 * Option 1
     * Save AWS credentials to %USER_PROFILE% \ .aws\credentials file